 • Prepare seed beds

-• Sow seeds such as beetroot and carrots under cloches
+• Sow seeds such as beetroot, broad beans and carrots under cloches

 • Prune winter flowering shrubs